 One of the more annoying aspects of the recruitment process for hiring managers are uninformed candidates.
 This manifests itself in generic resumes been received which are a complete waste of time for busy managers – they spend less than thirty seconds on them before they are thrown into the garbage bin.

-Another manifestation of uniformed candidates are those who get invited to interview because their resume was somewhat focused and relevant, but turn out not to know much, if anything, about the company, its structure, its vision and plans, etc. Worse still are those candidates with completely unrealistic expectations of salary, benefits and working conditions.
-These candidates didn’t do their research and come to the interview uniformed.
-The majority of hiring managers admit that they will not consider an uniformed candidate even when their qualifications are a match for the job.
+Another manifestation of uninformed candidates are those who get invited to interview because their resume was somewhat focused and relevant, but turn out not to know much, if anything, about the company, its structure, its vision and plans, etc. Worse still are those candidates with completely unrealistic expectations of salary, benefits and working conditions.
+These candidates didn’t do their research and come to the interview uninformed.
+The majority of hiring managers admit that they will not consider an uninformed candidate even when their qualifications are a match for the job.